Jesses-Creations/portfolio-projects/README.md

 # Jesse's Developer Portfolio
-A collection of projects to enhance my automation engineering skills
+A collection of projects to enhance my software engineering skills